Eomm/blog-posts/posts/bonus-log-controller.md

 # Unlock the Power of Runtime Log Level Control

+## Remove the need for restarts or resetting the in-memory state

 As a backend developer, logging is essential to monitoring and debugging applications.
 Traditionally, changing an application's log level required restarting it or modifying the configuration and redeploying it.